-The high concentration lead points to the need for management interventions to address this issue, as metal contamination poses a serious risk to the health of people consuming mussels.
+The high concentration lead and cadmium in mussels sampled from the shore in Small Bay points to the need for management interventions to address this issue, as metal contamination poses a serious risk to the health of people consuming mussels.
 It is vitally important that this monitoring continues in the future and that data are made available to the public for their own safety.